-Household Name(s) Estimated Year Required Type of Accommodation Required regist on a s ehold tered site ng list Where is the Accommodation Required
+Household Name(s) Estimated Year Required Type of Accommodation Required Is the Household registered on a site waiting list or housing register Where is the Accommodation Required

+\ Type of Accommodation:

-- Type of Accommodation: A. Affordable/Social Housing
+- A. Affordable/Social Housing

 - B. Local Authority Pitch/Plot

 - C. Private Pitch/Plot

-- D. Privately owned home

-- E. Privately rented home
+- D. Privately owned home E. Privately rented home

-F. Response not provided
+- F. Response not provided \\ Housing/Site Register

-Housing/Site Register

 - G. Yes

 - H. No

-I. Response not provided
+- I. Response not provided

-FOR A NEW SITE/ADDITIONAL PITCH?

-Yes () No ()
+Q12.
+DO YOU HAVE ANY LAND THAT YOU WOULD LIKE TO BE CONSIDERED FOR A NEW SITE/ADDITIONAL PITCH?
+Yes ( ) No ( ) Responses not provided ( )

-Response not provided ()
+Response not provided ( )

 Location/Address:

 Additional Questions to Ask to Travelling Showpeople Q13.
 IS THERE SUFFICIENT PROVISION AVAILABLE FOR STORAGE OF EQUIPMENT?
-Yes () No () Response not provided ()
+Yes ( ) No ( ) Response not provided ( )

 TRANSIT GYPSY AND TRAVELLER QUESTIONS

 Q14.
 WHERE HAVE YOU TRAVELLED FROM (LAST ACCOMMODATION)?
 Location/Address:

-Response not provided ()

 Q15.
 WHAT IS THE PURPOSE OF YOUR VISIT TO THE BOROUGH/DISTRICT? (for example visiting family or for work opportunities).

-Response not provided ()
+Response not provided ( )

 Q16.
 WHY DID YOU TAKE UP OCCUPATION OF THIS PARTICULAR SITE (unauthorised encampments)?

-Response not provided ()
+Response not provided ( )

 Q17.
 DO YOU HAVE A BASE ELSEWHERE?

 Location/Address:

 Q18.
 HOW LONG DO YOU INTEND TO REMAIN ON THIS LAND/SITE?

-Response not provided ()
+Response not provided ( )

 Q19.
 IF YOU ARE REQUIRED TO VACATE THIS LAND/SITE, WHERE WILL YOU RELOCATE TO?

-Response not provided ()
+Response not provided ( )

 Have you any comments relevant to this questionnaire that you wish noted?